 I have bullet points on this sheet and if you want to go into more detail then they are all on the following pages.
 Bullet point 1, 2, 3 etc relate to Section 1, 2, 3 etc on the next pages.

-1. Please do not come for an appointment if you feel unwell, are displaying any cold/flu/viral symptoms, have been told to self-isolate or share a house with someone who has been told to self-isolate.
+1. Please do not come for an appointment if you feel at all unwell, are displaying any cold/flu/viral symptoms, have been told to self-isolate or share a house with someone who has been told to self-isolate.

 2. If you fall within the "vulnerable" category, then it would be strongly advised that you not have treatment at this time.
 If, however, you feel you have an urgent requirement for treatment then I would have your appointment early in the day and be wearing gloves in addition to a face covering.